yashdave31/elderdocs/INSTALLATION.md

 npm run dev
 ```

-Note: In production, always use `betterdocs deploy` to generate static assets.
+Note: In production, always use `elderdocs deploy` to generate static assets.